 Many women in Arabic countries maintain a traditional role and stay at home.
 A woman's job is to raise the children, help educate them and manage the house.
 Western society conceives them as oppressed and unequal to men, but it is important to keep in mind that:

-- Just because a woman appears to be a housewife it does not mean she is not involved in business matters.
+- Just because a woman appears to be a housewife, it doesn't mean she's not involved in business matters.

-- Traditions are changing and women are working from the home and outside.
+- Traditions are changing, and women are working outside the home as well as from the home.
 However, they are discreet about their careers.

-Whenever possible the poor send their children to school, struggling to keep them in education and scrimping to pay for private tuition in the hope that they will attain school certificates or even university degrees.
-You should realize that for these families reading and writing is an achievement.
-In Literacy and Adult Education in the Arab World, the findings of the Fifth International Conference on Adult Education Hamburg concluded that there was a deep commitment to adult education in the region.
+Education is valued, and there is a commitment to improve education.
+People are proud of their qualifications.
+When you meet parents, they will name drop about the schools and colleges their children attend, boasting about their accomplishments and expecting you to show you're impressed.
+Whenever possible, the poor send their children to school, struggling to keep them in education and scrimping to pay for private tuition in the hope that they will attain school certificates or even university degrees.
+You should realize that for these families, reading and writing is an achievement.

-In the Arab world, privacy is another cultural value which stems back to the Koran.
+In the Arab world, privacy is highly valued and it stems back to the Koran.
 People do not discuss their concerns outside the family.
 If a person talks disparagingly about a relative or speaks of private affairs to an outsider, he is frowned upon.

 - Stand when someone enters the room.